Event-driven SOA: Business-level trigger condition

 A business-level trigger condition enables the SOA 2.0 architecture to establish real-time customer intelligence, marketing automation and customer loyalty solutions, among other features.
 Business objects model real-world entities in the architecture such as customers, accounts, loans, and travel itineraries.
 When the state of one of these objects changes, and a monitoring agent notices this change is significant (when compared to the list of criteria to monitor), an event is created and passed to other monitoring agents.

 For example, the detection of an actual business problem or opportunity could lead to increased revenue.
 If a customer cancels an order, extra manufacturing capacity could reduce the profitability of the production run.
 A SOA 2.0 event could notify marketing department to create a special sales campaign that would resell the excess capacity, thereby recapturing the original profitable cost-per-unit.

 Automatic monitoring of events in operational business process activities as processes execute to see if any immediate action needs to be taken either inside or outside the enterprise.
 These monitoring agents continually test for specific business conditions and changes in business operations.
 If necessary, the agents alert people, make recommendations, send messages to other applications or invoke whole business processes when such conditions or changes occur..

 Resulting business process

 A triggered business process should directly support revenue growth with cost containment, responsiveness to business conditions, or ability to pursue new market opportunities.
 Resulting business processes could also measure operational progress toward achieving goals, control operational costs by communicating just what is needed to just who needs to know, or report performance status of key processes to key decision makers.

-SOA 2.0 Conceptual Examples
+SOA 2.0 conceptual examples

-Abandoned Shopping Cart
+Abandoned shopping cart

 For example, you could construct a CRM event from an "abandoned shopping cart" message (parsing the transaction, customer ID, and time), using other filters to extract the value of goods in the cart and tapping the correlation capabilities of the system to add causal indicators such as whether the commerce site was suffering performance problems.
 Your CRM event might also include customer value or rank from the customer database...